Editor Chief November 16, 2023 No Comments

 image 48

-Estimating Economic Efficiency Levels and Identifying Its Determinants for Milk Producers’ Households in North Shewa Zone, Oromia Region, Ethiopia 50
+Estimating Economic Efficiency Levels And Identifying Its Determinants For Milk Producers’ Households In North Shewa Zone, Oromia Region, Ethiopia 50

 In this study, the likelihood ratio test was conducted to select the appropriate functional form that best fits the data.
 The value of the generalized likelihood ratio (LR) statistic to test the hypotheses that all interaction terms, including the square specification, is equal to zero (H0: βjz=0) was calculated as follows.